South Africa Expat Tax Update 2020

 - The location of the natural person’s personal belongings

 - Family and social relations (for example, schools, places of worship and sports or social clubs)

 - Political, cultural or other activities

 - That natural person’s application for permanent residence or citizenship

-- Periods abroad, purpose and nature of visits
+- Periods abroad, the purpose and nature of visits

 - Frequency of and reasons for visits

 The above list is not intended to be exhaustive and is merely a guideline.

 This is where financial emigration falls in!
 FE is one of the objective factors to determine ordinarily residence – probably the strongest factor by far!